-The next Poetry Jam at Waddington Street Centre is on Thursday 3rd August 2017 with guests Jenni Pascoe, Ian Williams and Joan Johnston plus lively open floor readings / performances.
+The next Poetry Jam at Waddington Street Centre is on Thursday 7th September 2017 with guests Tom Kelly, Joan Johnston and Vinny McHugh plus lively open floor readings / performances.
 Get on down to Waddy - jamming good poetry in Durham City since 2009.

 Steve's next official poetry collection “Laughter to Split Glass” is undergoing final tweaks and due for publication by Red Squirrel Press on Wednesday 4th October 2017.
 Many thanks to The Fat Damsel for publishing extracts from it here.
 There will be a launch event on 4th October at Newcastle Lit & Phil from 7.00pm.